Voters wait in line at the Palmyra East precinct in Lebanon County on November 3, 2020.

 Pennsylvania is one of only a handful of states that has two separate intermediate-level appeals courts, with the Commonwealth Court operating alongside the Superior.

 This nine-judge body decides civil disputes involving the state itself and hears appeals against decisions made by state agencies.
-Cases usually come before a three judge panel in either Harrisburg, Philadelphia or Pittsburgh, and as in the other appellate courts, judges are elected to ten-year terms.
+Cases usually come before a three-judge panel in either Harrisburg, Philadelphia, or Pittsburgh, and as in the other appellate courts, judges are elected to 10-year terms.

-Voters will be asked to fill two open seats on the court this year, which will mean the two top vote-getters from each party move through the primary election, and then the two overall winners make it to the bench.
+Voters are being asked to fill two open seats on the court this year.
+The two top vote-getters from each party moved through the primary election, and now, the two overall winners in the general election from any party will make it to the bench.

 One of the seats is being vacated by Judge Mary Hannah Leavitt, who is not running for retention.
 The other, notably, involves incumbent Judge Andrew Crompton, who was appointed to the court by Gov. Tom Wolf to fill a vacancy in 2019.
 Crompton, a former top GOP aide in the statehouse, is running to keep the seat.

-One of those noteworthy rulings came from McCullough, the Supreme Court candidate, who ordered state officials to stop the vote certification process in late November.
-She agreed with lead plaintiff and Republican U.S. Rep. Mike Kelly that Pennsylvania’s no-excuse mail-in voting provision violated its own constitution, despite the fact that the state legislature had approved that rule as part of a package of voter law changes in 2019, and the legislation received wide support from the Republican majority.
+One of those noteworthy rulings came from Judge Patricia McCullough, who ordered state officials to stop the vote certification process in late November.
+McCullough, a GOP Supreme Court candidate who lost in the primary election, agreed with lead plaintiff and Republican U.S. Rep. Mike Kelly that Pennsylvania’s no-excuse mail-in voting provision violated its own constitution.
+The state legislature had approved that rule as part of a package of voter law changes in 2019, and the legislation received wide support from the Republican majority.

-Around the same time, Brobson, McCullough’s fellow Commonwealth Court judge and now Supreme Court candidate, ruled that around 2,300 mail-in ballots cast in the 45th Senate District race should not be counted because they lacked handwritten dates.
-The Pa.
-Senate later relied on that decision when it refused to seat the declared winner in that race, Sen. Jim Brewster (D-Allegheny County).
+Around the same time, Brobson, a current Commonwealth Court judge and the winner of the GOP Supreme Court primary, ruled that around 2,300 mail ballots cast in the 45th Senate District race should not be counted because they lacked handwritten dates.
+The Pennsylvania Senate later relied on that decision when it refused to seat the declared winner in that race, Sen. Jim Brewster (D-Allegheny County).